[LUM#17] Ninjalab: Starry Cryptanalysis

-It is a merciless war where good and evil clash with encrypted algorithms to control the best-kept secrets.
-Since 2017, Victor Lomné and Thomas Roche have chosen to put their strengths at the service of businesses and research by creating the start-up NinjaLab.
+It is a merciless war where good and evil clash with a barrage of encrypted algorithms in the battle for control of the best-kept secrets.
+Since 2017, Victor Lomné and Thomas Roche have chosen to put their skills to work for businesses and research by founding the startup NinjaLab.
 Their weapon: cryptanalysis.

 The best defense…

-These algorithms are everywhere, starting with your pockets: bank cards, passports, smartphones...
-They are what we call embedded systems.
+You’ll find these algorithms everywhere, starting right in your pockets: credit cards, passports, smartphones… They’re what we call embedded systems.
 Their weakness?
 Vulnerability to theft.
-"It's easy to steal these objects and subject them to attack techniques, so it's imperative that they be extremely well secured, " explains Thomas Roche, computer scientist and second sensei of the NinjaLab duo.
-And since the best defense is still offense, product designers call on cryptanalysts to test their security systems.
-"Our specialty is inventing new attacks.
-That's our area of innovation," says Victor Lomné.
-"Designers come to us for expertise they can't find anywhere else," adds Thomas Roche.
+“It’s easy to steal these devices and subject them to attack techniques, so it’s imperative that they be extremely well secured, ” explains Thomas Roche, a computer scientist and the second “sensei” of the NinjaLab duo.
+And since the best defense is still offense, product designers turn to… cryptanalysts to test their security systems.
+“Our specialty is inventing new attacks.
+That’s our area of innovation,” says Victor Lomné.
+“Designers come to us for expertise they won’t find anywhere else,” adds Thomas Roche.

 Heir to a French ecosystem that invented the smart card, it was in the "Hardware Security" department of the prestigious ANSSI, the French national agency for information systems security, that the pair met.
 After a few years in government service, Victor Lomné returned to the Laboratoire d'informatique, de robotique et de microélectronique de l'Université de Montpellier (Lirmm)* where he had completed his thesis, while Thomas Roche fell in love with the Apple brand.
 "Then, in 2017, the planets aligned.
 Thomas moved to Montpellier just as I wanted to try my hand at entrepreneurship, to gain the freedom I'd been missing at ANSSI," says Victor Lomné.
 NinjaLab was born and set up on the Saint-Priest campus. " We feel closer to a craftsman's workshop than a start-up, so the Lirmm environment suits us well," laughs Thomas Roche.